 Westminster is an award-winning community with an international reputation for livability, a tradition of excellence in parks and recreation, a leadership role in technology and a reputation for sound financial management.

-For a record tenth time, the City of Westminster is once again one of the most digitally savvy cities in the nation, according to the 2012 Digital Cities Survey, an annual study conducted by the Center for Digital Government.
+For a record 12th time, the City of Westminster is once again one of the most digitally savvy cities in the nation, according to the 2014 Digital Cities Survey, an annual study conducted by the Center for Digital Government.

 The Center for Digital Government is a national research and advisory institute on information technology policies and best practices in state and local government.